Easy Moules Frites Recipe

 - Keep them in the colander, placed in a bowl underneath to catch any more water that drain, and pop in the fridge until ready to use.

 - mins before you are ready to eat, prep your "frites".
-Take the frozen fries place them single layer on a pan, toss with a good drizzle of olive oil and 1 tsp (5 ml) of herbs de provence.
+Take the frozen fries place them single layer on a pan, toss with a good drizzle of olive oil and 1 teaspoon (5 ml) of herbs de provence.
 Give them a good toss and pop in a 425F oven.
 Set the timer for 10 mins.
 At that point flip them and toss around so they brown on all sides.
 Set the timer for another 5 mins.
 And go start on the mussels.

 - In a large stock pot melt the butter and parsley.
 Add the onion and cook until soft and fragrant.
 Add the wine and cook for 1-2 mins until alcohol mellows.